jthvai/competitive-programming/README.md

 - [Codeforces](https://codeforces.com/) ([Profile](https://codeforces.com/profile/jthvai))
 - [Kick Start](https://codingcompetitions.withgoogle.com/kickstart)

-Some commonly used code snippets are also included in [Snippets](./Snippets/).
+Some code snippets are also included in [Snippets](./Snippets/).

+See [INDEX](./INDEX.txt) for the structure of this repository with all directories and files.

 ## Live Contests